scilus/scilpy/docs/fibertube/DEMO.md

 Ex: max_voxel_anisotropic: (3, 5, 5) => max_voxel_isotropic: (3, 3, 3)
 - `max_voxel_rotated`: Largest possible isotropic voxel obtainable if the tractogram is rotated.
 It is only usable if the entire tractogram is rotated according to [rotation_matrix].
 Ex: max_voxel_anisotropic: (1, 0, 0) => max_voxel_rotated: (0.5774, 0.5774, 0.5774)
-- `rotation_matrix`: 4D transformation matrix representing the rotation to be applied on the tractogram to align max_voxel_rotated with the coordinate system (see scil_tractogram_apply_transform.py).

 ![Metrics (without max_voxel_rotated) visualized in Blender](https://github.com/VincentBeaud/perfect_tracking/assets/77688542/95cd4e50-1a36-49af-ac11-0d5f33d3f32e)
 <br>